 Sumo Logic allows for masking credit card numbers from log messages using a regular expression in a masking filter.
 Once masked with a known string, you can then perform a search for that string within your logs to detect if credit card numbers may be leaking into your log files.

 Note: Any masking expression should be tested and verified with a sample source file before applying to your production logs.

 The following regular expression may be used within a masking filter to mask American Express, Visa (16 digit only), Master Card and Discover credit card numbers:

 This regular expression will cover instances where the number includes dashes, spaces or is a solid string of numbers.

 - American Express: 3711-078176-01234 | 371107817601234 | 3711 078176 01234

 - Visa: 4123-5123-6123-7123 | 4123512361237123 | 4123 5123 6123 7123

 - Master Card: 5123-4123-6123-7123 | 5123412361237123 | 5123 4123 6123 7123

 - Discover: 6011-0009-9013-9424 | 6500000000000002 | 6011 0009 9013 9424

-You can also use the Luhn operator, which uses Luhn’s algorithm to check message logs for strings of numbers that may be credit card numbers, and then validates them.
-It takes a string as an input, strips out all characters that are not numerals, and checks if the resulting string is a valid credit card number, returning true or false accordingly.
-For details, see Luhn Operator in Help.
+Warning: The above expression may not match all credit card number formats and additional masking expressions may be required.
+To check your logs for anything appearing to be a credit card number you can also use the Luhn operator.
+This operator takes a string as an input, strips out all characters that are not numerals, and checks if the resulting string is a valid credit card number, returning true or false accordingly.
+For more details, please see the Luhn Operator in Help.